Mega Man (character): In Mega Man video games

 Mega Man was to have appeared in several iterations in the canceled Mega Man Universe.
 These included a redesigned Mega Man simply called 'Mega Man', the classic Keiji Inafune styled Mega Man referred to as 'Rock Man', and 'Bad Box Art Mega Man', who was based on the box-art featured on the North American version of the original Mega Man game.
-An updated version of the latter iteration, now sporting a noticeable round stomach, appeared as a playable character in the PlayStation 3 and PlayStation Vita versions of Street Fighter X Tekken.
+Mega Man makes another fighting game appearance in Street Fighter X Tekken but as an aged, obese depiction of the character on the North American box art of Mega Man, complete with pistol.
+Here he has the name "Mega Man" even in the original version.
+He was given the appearance of a middle aged man with short legs while Capcom also discarded the idea of costumes being more focused on the traditional games from the franchise.
+The concept of the design was making him as "cheap" as possible with the artist being a major fan of the character.
+The designed was scrapped several times as early versions were seen as too cool, most notably his helmet.

 In other games

 Mega Man has made appearances in several game projects outside of his original series.
 He appears as a playable character in Marvel vs. Capcom and Marvel vs. Capcom 2 assisted by Rush and Beat as a representative of the Capcom brand.
-Mega Man makes another fighting game appearance in Street Fighter X Tekken but as an aged, obese depiction of the character on the North American box art of Mega Man, complete with pistol.
-Here he has the name "Mega Man" even in the Japanese version.

-Mega Man also appears a special playable guest character in Nintendo's Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
-Ultimate.
-He is a very unorthodox character, as his moveset, animations, movement and playstyle are almost completely based upon the gameplay and graphical style of the original Mega Man games.
-He relies much more on ranged projectiles than he does on physical combat, and he utilizes abilities copied from various Robot Masters.

-He has also been featured in the 3D shooter Cannon Spike, the collectible card game simulators SNK vs. Capcom: Card Fighters Clash and Card Fighter 2: Expand Edition.
+He has also been featured in the 3D shooter Cannon Spike, and the SNK vs. Capcom: Card Fighters digital collectible card games.

-Non-playable cameo appearances by Mega Man occur most often in other Capcom licensed games, and he's often seen as a background character.
-Such appearances include Capcom World 2, Street Fighter Alpha 3, Marvel Super Heroes vs. Street Fighter, Pocket Fighter, Mighty Final Fight, Power Stone 2, Boktai, Boktai 2, Lunar Knights, The Misadventures of Tron Bonne, Onimusha Blade Warriors, and Tatsunoko vs. Capcom: Ultimate All Stars.
+Non-playable cameo appearances by Mega Man occur most often in other Capcom licensed games, and he is often seen as a background character.
+Such appearances include Capcom World 2, Street Fighter Alpha 3, Marvel Super Heroes vs. Street Fighter, Pocket Fighter, Mighty Final Fight, Power Stone 2, Boktai, Boktai 2, Lunar Knights, The Misadventures of Tron Bonne, Onimusha Blade Warriors, and Tatsunoko vs. Capcom.
 Animated incarnations of Mega Man were common in the early 1990s, particularly in North America.

-Mega Man appeared in a crossover event in Dragalia Lost called “Mega Man Chaos Protocol, where Dr. Wily had transported to the Dragalia Lost world and used technology to mind control the Dragons Brunhilda, Mercury, Jupiter, Midgardsomr and Zodiark and Mega Man has to help Prince Euden and his team save them.
-During the event, Mega Man could be obtained as a character in the gacha.
-As a playable character, Mega Man is a Wand type Attack Unit character of the Fire element who like most characters has his own Dragon known as Rush, who is from the actual Mega Man series.
+Mega Man also appears a playable guest character in some games from other developers.
+In Nintendo's Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
+Ultimate, Mega Man appears using movement and attacks based upon the gameplay and graphical style of the original Mega Man games.
+Mega Man could also be unlocked during a crossover event in Nintendo and Cygames' Dragalia Lost called "Mega Man Chaos Protocol", wherein he assists the protagonists in defeating Dr. Wily after they are transported to the game's world.
+Mega Man is scheduled to appear as a playable character in Sega's Sonic Racing: CrossWorlds via downloadable content.